 In 1987, Jeremiah was named in the book 33rd Virginia Infantry, authored by Lowell Reidenbaugh and published by H..E.
 Howard, Inc. The volume confirms the date that Jeremiah deserted, but provides nothing more about his service.

-~ Wounded in Florida's Largest Civil War Battle ~
+~ Service in the Union Army and a Wound in Florida's Largest Battle ~

 "There tents were pitched in a wood about three miles from the landing, and the regiment was once more in camp," said Abraham John Palmer's 1885 book, The History of the Forty-Eighth Regiment New York State Volunteers.
 (See full-text via Google Books.)
 "Many of the wounded officers and men from Fort Wagner who had recovered now returned to the regiment, and one hundred and fifty recruits from the North were added.
 The addition of these two full companies, the recruits, and the return of the wounded men, greatly increased the strength of the regiment."

 Recalled Palmer, "It was about to leave the little army with which it had hitherto operated amid the swamps and the sea islands upon the Southern coast, and to be merged in the great armies of the James and the Potomac, and participate in battles in Virginia and North Carolina of world-wide renown."
 The men left Palatka in mid-April, leaving behind the graves of their dead "in the sands on Morris Island and the forests of Florida, not to speak of others scattered here and there along the coast," he wrote.

-The troops were ordered to a position on May 6 at Bermuda Hundred, a spit of land sandwiched between the James River and the mouth of the Appomattox River.
+The troops on May 6 were ordered to a position at Bermuda Hundred, a spit of land sandwiched between the James River and the mouth of the Appomattox River.
 En route, as they marched, many of the New Yorkers gave back heavy equipment and baggage they had been carrying, only keeping the lighter bare essentials such as tents, blankets and clothing.
 Said Palmer, "fifty pounds on one's back soon gets heavy after a few miles of marching, and whenever we halted for a rest the men would examine their knapsacks and throw away whatever they could spare.
 Knapsacks that had been packed full at the start soon were well-nigh empty."

 While at nearby Chester Heights, VA on May 7, also known as Chester Station, the 33rd New York was ordered to help destroy the Richmond and Petersburg Railroad line.
 It was all a part of a push toward capturing Petersburg.
 Confederates were waiting, however, under the command of famed General Pierre G.T.
 Beauregard, and a skirmish began.
 Palmer recalled that it was "a square stand-up fight."
 The 48th was the lone regiment to reach the rail line and tear apart long sections of it.
 In hand-to-hand combat, Jeremiah was wounded again, receiving a sabre cut of his right shoulder.